divyansh-cyber/-AI-Resume-Shortlisting-Interview-Assistant-System/README.md

 ### Current Architecture Capacity

-The current single-instance deployment can comfortably process ~200–500 evaluations/hour because each evaluation makes 3–5 Gemini API calls (PDF parse + resume parse + embedding + question generation) and the bottleneck is Gemini API throughput, not the application server.
+The current single-instance deployment can comfortably process ~200–500 evaluations/hour because each evaluation makes 2–3 Groq API calls (JD parse + resume parse + question generation) and the bottleneck is Groq API throughput, not the application server.

 To reach **10,000+ resumes per day** (~420/hour peak) the following changes are required: